Lightweight. A perfect fit for Android devices

 Their website also has a somewhat comprehensive customer support database, with a FAQ section, manuals for setting up your devices and routers, and descriptive video tutorials.

-Astrill VPN is a reliable option for your basic internet anonymity — streaming, torrenting, unblocking access to websites.
-However, the companies pricing and poor refund policies make committing to a long-term deal a relatively poor choice.
+VPN testing’s Astrill VPN review concludes that is a reliable option for your basic internet anonymity — streaming, torrenting, unblocking access to websites.
+However, the company’s pricing and poor refund policies make committing to a long-term deal a relatively poor choice.
 Compared to the big hitters like Express VPN, Astrill VPN still lags behind in terms of overall policies and value for money.

 On a scale from 1-10, Astrill VPN gets an 8.7.